JetBrains-Research/pubtrends-review/README.md

 # pubtrends-review

-This is a source code for the paper: "Automatic generation of reviews of scientific paper" (TODO:ref).
+This is a source code for the paper: "Automatic generation of reviews of scientific paper" [https://arxiv.org/abs/2010.04147](https://arxiv.org/abs/2010.04147).

 Refer to [pysrc/review/README.md](pysrc/review/README.md) for instruction on dataset creation and model training.